joogps/Processing-Sketchbook/README.md

-# Processing-Sketchbook 📓
+# Processing Sketchbook 📓
-Some of the sketches I made in the Processing environment.
+Some of the sketches I made in the Processing IDE.

 ### Structure
 This repository is currently organized in two main folders: